jyemin/mongo-java-driver/docs/reference/content/driver-async/tutorials/authentication.md

 {{% note %}}
 The method refers to the `GSSAPI` authentication mechanism instead of `Kerberos` because technically the driver is authenticating via the
 [GSSAPI](https://tools.ietf.org/html/rfc4752) SASL mechanism.

-The `GSSAPI` authentication mechanism is supported only in the following environments:

-* Linux: Java 6 and above
-* Windows: Java 7 and above with [SSPI](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380493)
-* OS X: Java 7 and above
 {{% /note %}}

 To successfully authenticate via Kerberos, the application typically